ckastall/dsvsf/README.md

 In `vcf` input mode, one output is produced:

-- \*dsvsf_output_table.tsv: a tab separated table with the DSVSF patterns and their count in the input file
+- dsvsf_output_table.tsv: DSVSF patterns and their count in the input file

 In `vcf` input mode, two additional input files are required: